Category Archives: Personal Brand

 This strategy highlights colleagues’ accomplishments as organizational policies evolve to encourage everyone’s self-promotion.

-An example is Google’s self-nomination process for advancement and promotion, coupled with reminder emails to submit self-nominations.
+Google led this approach with a self-nomination process for advancement and promotion, coupled with reminder emails to submit self-nominations.

 When people redefine showcasing their professional accomplishments as “part of the job,” they tend to perform more effectively and experience less cognitive dissonance.